alext90/alext90.github.io/_posts/2025-04-12-vit_brain_cancer.markdown

 ---
 layout: post
-title:  "MRI Brain Cancer Classification with fine-tuned Vision Transformer"
+title:  "Part 1: MRI Brain Cancer Classification with fine-tuned Vision Transformer"
 date:   2025-04-12 15:33:15 +0200
 categories: jekyll update
 ---
 # MRI Brain Cancer Classification with fine-tuned Vision Transformer

 Medical imaging plays a pivotal role in the early detection and diagnosis of brain tumors.
 Among the many types of medical images, Magnetic Resonance Imaging (MRI) offers detailed structural views of the brain.
 In this blog post, I describe how to use Vision Transformers (ViTs) to classify brain tumors from MRI images.
+I will also compare the performance to a vanilla CNN and MobileNet V2.
 I use the the following [dataset](https://www.kaggle.com/datasets/orvile/brain-cancer-mri-dataset/data) from Kaggle.
 The dataset includes a total of 6056 images, uniformly resized to 512x512 pixels.

 The repository can be found [here](https://github.com/alext90/brain_cancer_kaggle_vit)